15 Top-Rated Attractions & Things to Do in Beaumont, TX

 Discover the best places to visit in the city with our list of the top things to do in Beaumont, Texas.

-1. Gator Country Adventure Park
+1. Feed the Alligators at Gator Country Adventure Park

 The park was once an alligator farm that was abandoned in the mid-90s before the current owners turned it into a sanctuary for unwanted, injured, and nuisance alligators and an educational venue for visitors.
 Enjoy some of the daily shows at the park that demonstrate the life and feeding habits of Texas gators.

-Address: 21159 FM 365 Beaumont, Texas
+Address: 21159 FM 365 Road, Beaumont, Texas

 One of the most fascinating stops in Beaumont is the Texas Energy Museum, which examines the history of oil discovery in Texas.
 There are two floors of interactive exhibits, which explain the process and history of drilling for oil and the refinery process, and videos show how oil is responsible for so many everyday products like plastics and gasoline.

-For a local snack on the way to your next location, plan a stop at Tacos La Bamba, where you can find authentic Mexican food and probably a spontaneous social event in the parking lot so you can hang out like a local.
+For a local snack on the way to your next location, plan a stop at Tacos La Bamba, where you can find authentic Mexican food and probably a spontaneous social event in the parking lot, so you can hang out like a local.

 Address: 600 Main Street Beaumont, Texas

-3. Fire Museum of Texas
+3. Explore the Fire Museum of Texas

-Be sure to take a selfie in front of the world's largest working fire hydrant on the front lawn of the museum.
-Donated by the Disney company after the movie 101 Dalmatians, the hydrant is one of the most recognized landmarks in the city.
-Kids who visit the museum will love trying on firefighter uniforms and test driving the fire truck simulator.
+Be sure to take a selfie in front of one of the world's largest working fire hydrants on the front lawn of the museum.
+Donated by the Disney company after the remake of the movie 101 Dalmatians, the hydrant is one of the most recognized landmarks in the city, standing tall and spotted at 24 feet high.

 Address: 400 Walnut Beaumont, Texas

-4. McFaddin-Ward Museum
+4. Step Back in Time at the McFaddin-Ward Museum

 Address: 725 Third Street, Beaumont, Texas